pierrepo/llm-practicals/content/prompts.md

 ```

 Most LLMs should succeed in these challenges, mostly because they come from a well-known dataset ([gsm8k](https://huggingface.co/datasets/openai/gsm8k)) they could have already been trained on.
 Try to create your own math problem and find out how LLMs behave.
-Share your most interesting problems in a shared document.
+Share your most interesting problems with the group.

 ## Difficult questions

 Since LLMs are not able to reason, they can fail on simple questions.
 Challenge various LLMs with the following ones:

-- Give me 10 sentences that end in the word "Apple"
+- Give me 10 sentences that end with the word "Apple"
 - Écris 10 phrases qui se terminent par le mot "clavier"
 - How many Rs are in the word "strawberry"?
 - I have 5 shirts that will take 6 hours to dry in the sun.
 How long will it take 30 shirts to dry?